Overview

 When to see a doctor

-If you have chest pain or think you might be having a heart attack, call 911 or your local emergency number.
+Call 911 or your local emergency number if you have chest pain or think you might be having a heart attack.
 If you don't have access to emergency medical services, have someone drive you to the nearest hospital.
-Drive yourself only as a last resort.
+Do not drive yourself unless you have no other choice.

 Causes